 - Lidar Blue -> PX4 pin#3 (the last one free) (SDA)

-Third hand comes handy here.
-Use some shrinktube to protect the solder joints.
-Once you have the cable ready, connect it to the lidar on one side and to the i2c splitter on the oher.
+The third hand comes in handy here.
+Use some heatshrink to protect the solder joints.
+Once you have the cable ready, connect it to the lidar on one side and to the I2C splitter on the other.
 Below are the pinouts:

 Lidar lite wiring harness

-- Finally, don’t forget to twist all cables you have to get rid of unwanted noise.
+- Finally, don’t forget to twist all the cables to cut down on unwanted noise.

 Twisted i2c cable